ibrod83/nodejs-web-scraper/readme.md

             auth: null,//Can provide basic auth credentials(no clue what sites actually use it).
 Wont work in Puppeteer mode.
             headers: null,//Provide custom headers for the requests.
-            // Note that this feature will not work when setting the usePuppeteer flag to true! proxy:null//Use a proxy.
+            // Note that this feature will not work when setting the usePuppeteer flag to true! proxy:null,//Use a proxy.
 Pass a full proxy URL, including the protocol and the port.
-            // Note that this feature will not work when setting the usePuppeteer flag to true!
+            // Note that this feature will not work when setting the usePuppeteer flag to true! showConsoleLogs:true//Set to false, if you want to disable the messages }
-        }
 ```
 Public methods: